Council of Graduate Student Representatives

 We, the mathematics graduate students, recognize ourselves as an important part of the mathematics department at Brandeis University: as students, as instructors, as mathematicians.
 To facilitate communication within the department and with the rest of Brandeis community, and to make it easier to get things done, we have elected four representatives.

-Members of the Mathematics Department Graduate Student Council advocate on our behalf, work on keeping our department friendly and conducive to our professional development and organize events contributing to the professional and cultural life of the department.
+The Graduate Student Representatives advocate on our behalf, work on keeping our department friendly and conducive to our professional development and organize events contributing to the professional and cultural life of the department.

 While the particular implementation of these goals is left up to our representatives, the following should be organized every year:

-To help the incoming graduate students with the transition to grad school, the graduate representatives run a workshop two weeks before the start of the school year.
-Advanced graduate students teach refresher courses in analysis, algebra, and topology, while faculty give introductory research talks.
+To help the incoming graduate students with the transition to grad school, the Graduate Student Representatives run a workshop two weeks before the start of the school year.
+Advanced graduate students teach refresher courses in analysis, algebra, and topology, while faculty members give introductory research talks.
 During the evenings and weekends, graduate students get together to play ultimate frisbee, board games, bar trivia, or go hiking.
-Check the 2015 Calendar for the schedule of events.
+For 2015’s Prep Camp, the poster can be found here and the schedule of events can be found here.

 At the beginning of each semester, there is a panel discussion in which older grad students impart their wisdom to younger grad students.
 Topics include: choosing an advisor, teaching, doing research, giving seminar and colloquium talks, writing dissertations, applying for jobs, and work-life balance.